Zhaang1/Twiniverse/README.md

 3. Configure CommunicationManager.java with your server IP.
 4. Build and run on an Android device (Min SDK 24).
 5. Use the virtual environment (conda) to run the python code easily.
+6. Run Manager.py to start the server,or Monitor.py to oversee system resources.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.